Sample-Specific Noise Injection For Diffusion-Based Adversarial Purification: Limitation

 \section{Limitation}

 \textbf{Maximum level $t^{\rm S}$ for EPS.} We use EPS to replace the single reference noise level with an integrated approach.
 Still, the maximum level $t^{\rm S}$ defining the upper bound of the expectation range is shared across samples, which may not be the optimal choice though.
-We leave the exploration of more sample-sensitive maximum levels to future studies.
+Refining sample-sensitive maximum levels could potentially improve the adaptability and robustness of EPS in different scenarios, and we leave it as future work.

 \textbf{The design of reweighting functions.} The proposed reweighting functions (i.e., the linear and non-linear reweighting functions) may not be the optimal ones for SSNI.
-However, designing an effective reweighting function is an open question, and we leave it as future work.
+Further efforts are needed to explore data-driven or learning-based strategies to discover more effective function forms.
+Meanwhile, designing an effective reweighting function is an open question, and we leave it as future work.

 \textbf{Extra computational cost.} The integration of an extra reweighting process will inevitably bring some extra cost.
+Further efforts are needed to optimize the trade-off between accuracy gains and computational overhead.
 Luckily, we find that this reweighting process is \emph{lightweight}, making SSNI computationally feasible compared to existing DBP methods (see Section \ref{sec: inference time}).